rodriguezmanu/hapi-computer-simulator/README.md

 We ask that you complete the following challenge to evaluate your development skills.
 Please use the programming language and framework discussed during your interview to accomplish the following task.

+## Forking Procedures

+1. Fork the repo to your own github account
+2. When you have code ready to be review submit a pull request

 ## We want you to build a computer simulator that supports executing:

 ```